Petr Šimek, Miele: The introduction of training standards was a major milestone for us

 Is it possible to define your KPIs in terms of training new employees?
 Time spent training, quality, evaluation after a certain level of incorporation.

-Yes, basically all of the ones you listed.
+Yes, pretty much all the ones you listed.
 We monitor the training time of workers, error rate and losses at the workplace, production for the first time, scrapping….
+After the employees are trained and have passed the practical and theoretical examination, we certify the employees, which opens up further career growth opportunities for those interested, either in line positions or further down the line in the plant structure.

 Are there (from your experience) any milestones in training that have fundamentally changed and improved this process at Miele?
 If so, what led you to seek new approaches and which were they?